gvwilson/sensibleadventures/cloudherd/reboot.md

         has decided that he's hers, and doesn't leave a lot of room for Sensy and Rash to get together.
     *   Sensy (Burning Sensation): Noxy's best friend; also 13.
-Has a crush on Rash, but hasn't acted on it (is a bit shy, and Noxy doesn't leave a lot of space).
+Has a crush on Rash, but hasn't acted on it (is flighty but shy, and Noxy doesn't leave a lot of space).
     *   Rash (May Cause a Rash): a 14-year-old boy; didn't go cloudherding the year before because of a broken leg; interested in Sensy, but